Dreyfus affair: The trial: "Closed Court or War!"

 The trial opened on 19 December 1894 at one o'clock and a closed court was immediately pronounced.
 This closed court was not legally consistent since Major Picquart and Prefect Louis Lépine were present at certain proceedings in violation of the law.
-The closed court allowed the military to still not disclose the emptiness of their evidence to the public and to stifle debate.
+The closed court allowed the military to avoid disclosing the emptiness of their evidence to the public and to stifle debate.
 As expected, the emptiness of their case appeared clearly during the hearings.
 Detailed discussions on the bordereau showed that Captain Dreyfus could not be the author.
 At the same time the accused himself protested his innocence and defended himself point by point with energy and logic.
-Moreover, his statements were supported by a dozen defence witnesses.
+Moreover, his statements were supported by a dozen defense witnesses.
 Finally, the absence of motive for the crime was a serious thorn in the prosecution case.
 Dreyfus was indeed a very patriotic officer highly rated by his superiors, very rich and with no tangible reason to betray France.
-The fact of Dreyfus's Jewishness was used only by the right-wing press and was not presented in court.
+The fact of Dreyfus's Jewishness, which was used extensively by the right-wing press, was not openly presented in court.

-Alphonse Bertillon, who was not an expert in handwriting, was presented as a scholar of the first importance.
+Alphonse Bertillon, an eccentric criminologist who was not an expert in handwriting, was presented as a scholar of the first importance.
 He advanced the theory of "autoforgery" during the trial and accused Dreyfus of imitating his own handwriting, explaining the differences in writing by using extracts of writing from his brother Matthieu and his wife Lucie.
 This theory, although later regarded as bizarre and astonishing, seems to have had some effect on the judges.
-In addition, Major Hubert-Joseph Henry made a theatrical statement in open court.
+In addition, Major Hubert-Joseph Henry, deputy head of the SR and discoverer of the bordereau, made a theatrical statement in open court.
 He argued that leaks betraying the General Staff had been suspected to exist since February 1894 and that "a respectable person" accused Captain Dreyfus.
 He swore on oath that the traitor was Dreyfus, pointing to the crucifix hanging on the wall of the court.
 Dreyfus was apoplectic with rage and demanded to be confronted with his anonymous accuser, which was rejected by the General Staff.
 The incident had an undeniable effect on the court, which was composed of seven officers who were both judges and jury.
 However, the outcome of the trial remained uncertain.
 The conviction of the judges had been shaken by the firm and logical answers of the accused.
 The judges took leave to deliberate, but the General Staff still had a card in hand to tip the balance decisively against Dreyfus.